Shanghai Noon: Production

 In August 1998, it was announced Spyglass Entertainment had begun development on an untitled feature set to star Jackie Chan written by Alfred Gough and Miles Millar.
-With the success of Rush Hour, Spyglass formally greenlit the film under its new title of Shanghai Noon.
+In January 1999 following the success of Rush Hour, Spyglass formally greenlit the film under its new title of Shanghai Noon.
+The following month, Owen Wilson was cast as the co-lead opposite Chan with Tom Dey set to direct.
+In April of that year, Lucy Liu was cast as the princess whom Chan's character tries to rescue.

+Principal photography began on May 25, 1999 and completed on August 20.
 Filming took place in the Canadian Badlands, near Drumheller, Alberta, Canada, near Exshaw, Alberta, and also near Cochrane, Alberta.
 The opening sequence was shot on-location at the Forbidden City in Beijing.

 Curtis Armstrong had a role in the film, playing Bulldog Drummond, but these scenes were deleted.

 Reception

 Box office

 Produced at a budget of $55 million, the film grossed $99,274,467 worldwide.
 The film opened in third place at the US box office grossing $19.6 million in its opening weekend behind Dinosaur and Mission: Impossible 2 and went on to gross $56.9 million.
 It opened at number one in Hong Kong with an opening week gross of $1.2 million.